Sparsity of postcritically finite maps of $\mathbb{P}^k$ and beyond: A complex analytic approach: Introduction

 Let $k\geq1$.
 Let $\mathrm{End}_d^k$ denote the set of endomorphisms $f:\mathbb{P}^k(\mathbb{C})\to\mathbb{P}^k(\mathbb{C})$ of degree $d$ (in homogeneous coordinates, $f$ is the data of $k+1$ homogeneous polynomials with no common factor and the same degree $d$).
 Such $f$ is \emph{postcritically finite} (PCF for short) if its postcritical set

 is an algebraic subvariety of $\mathbb{P}^k$, where $\mathrm{Crit}(f)=\{z\in\mathbb{P}^k(\mathbb{C})\, : \ \det(D_zf)=0\}$ is its \emph{critical set}.
 In dimension $1$, the critical set is a finite set of cardinality $2d-2$ so, for all $n$, $f^n(\mathrm{Crit}(f))$ is again a finite set of cardinality $2d-2$ (counting the multiplicity), so PCF maps are not so hard to exhibit and it turns out that PCF maps are in fact Zariski dense (e.g. \cite{favredujardin, buffepstein, GOV, Good-height}).
 In higher dimension, the algebraic hypersurface $\mathrm{Crit}(f)$ has positive dimension, hence it is not finite, and this fact is responsible for several new phenomena arising in complex dynamics in several variables.
+In particular, only few examples of PCF maps which do not derive directly from 1-dimensional PCF maps are known: the first examples were given by Fornaess and Sibony \cite{FS-PCF}, interesting examples were also produced by Rong \cite{Rong-PCF} and by Koch \cite{Koch-PCF} who used constructions from Teichm\"uller theory.
+The dynamical study of such maps was notably developed by Ueda \cite{Ueda-PCF} and latter by Astorg~\cite{Astorg-PCF}.